Viviana/connectivecommons.cc/content/projects/_index.md

 * **Examining the Landscape of Community Foundations in the U.S.**
 This project gathers an original nation-wide dataset that identifies the service areas of community foundations, addressing a major limitation found in prior studies that primarily measure physical presence.
 I presented a community assessment model and empirical evidence of what might promote and inhibit the occurrence of community philanthropic efforts.
 This project results in [this publication](https://link.springer.com/content/pdf/10.1007/s11266-019-00180-x.pdf).

 Wu, V. C. S. (2021).
-The geography and disparities of community philanthropy: A community assessment model of needs, resources, and ecological environment.
-VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations, 32(2), 351-371.
+The geography and disparities of community philanthropy: A community assessment model of needs, resources, and ecological environment. _VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations_, 32(2), 351-371.